tavareshenrique/henriquetavares.com/src/pages/setting-eslint-on-reactjs-and-react-native/index.md

   - **"prettier/prettier": "error"** - Prettier will point out any rules it does not find as an error;
   - **"react/jsx-filename-extension": ["warn", { extensions: [".jsx", ".js"] }]** - basically allow us to write `jsx` code in files` js`;
   - **"import/prefer-default-export": "off"** - This rule says that when you have only one `export` inside a file, it is` export default`, I disable it because there are cases, which not necessarily, I want it to be default.
+  - **"no-param-reassign": "off"** - This is not a mandatory rule, but sometimes I need to disable ESLint to allow me to assign variables that I passed as a parameter to a function.
+  - **"no-console": ["error", { allow: ["tron"] }]** - With this rule ESLint recognizes the Reactotron "tron".

 That's it, your ESLint is already set up, ready to use, and to finish, just make a quick setup for Prettier.